 Penciclovir is an active metabolite of famciclovir and it is available only as a topical agent.
 It is used in genital and labial herpes.
 There are no interactions and adverse effects are rare, except the application site reactions (pruritus, mild pain and transient burning) that occur in 1% of patients.

 Docosanol inhibits the viral entry in the cells by preventing fusion between the viral envelope and the plasma membrane.
-It is used in the treatment of orolabial herpes and is available only as a topical agent.
+It is used in the treatment of Herpes labialis and is available only as a topical agent.
 Application site reactions occur in 2% of patients.

 Mechanism of action: Trifluridine (trifluoro thymidine) inhibits DNA synthesis in HSV1, HSV2, CMV, vaccinia and several adenoviruses.
 Similar to other above-mentioned nucleoside analogs, it is phosphorylated intracellularly and then inhibits DNA synthesis by competitively inhibiting viral DNA polymerase.
 Trifluridine is not selective for infected cells, making it inadequate for systemic use.

 Clinical uses: Trifluridine (topical application only) is used in the treatment of HSV1 or HSV2-associated keratoconjunctivitis and epithelial keratitis.

 Cutaneous application of trifluridine, alone or in combination with interferon alfa, is effective in acyclovir-resistant HSV infections.

 Adverse effects/toxicity: Some palpebral edema and burning sensation happens in 1–10% of patients.